You want smart political talk without the meltdowns?

 Most of the people that's been in Washington did this here, and I want to help clean it up.

-I want to get this economy right together by saying we got to get our own energy.
+I want to get this economy back together by saying we got to get our own energy.

-We gotta become energy independent again so we can create jobs, and we are we can also have the national security.
+We got to become energy independent again so we can create jobs.

-Do they realize that giving our energy away is gonna affect our national security?
+Do they realize that giving our energy away is going to affect our national security?

 We can't do this.